Back to home

 6. You will be redirected to the review details page when complete.

-Each review consumes credits from your subscription or pay-per-use balance.
-Check your usage in the Dashboard before submitting.
+Each review consumes credits according to your plan or pay-per-use settings.
+Check usage in the Dashboard before submitting.

-• Categories: Feedback grouped by type (bugs, security, style, performance, etc.).
+• Categories: Feedback grouped by type (bugs, security, style, performance, and so on).

-• Issues and suggestions: Specific recommendations with explanations.
+• Issues and suggestions: Specific items with explanations and, where applicable, suggested code.

-CodeCritic can automatically review pull requests via a GitHub Action.
-Here is how to set it up:
+CodeCritic can review pull requests via a GitHub Action.
+Setup at a high level:

-1. Get your API key from the Dashboard (Settings tab → API Key section).
+1. Copy your API key from the Dashboard (Settings → API key).

-2. In your GitHub repository, go to Settings → Secrets and variables → Actions.
+2. In the repo: Settings → Secrets and variables → Actions.

-3. Add a new secret named CODECRITIC_API_KEY with your API key.
+3. Add a secret named CODECRITIC_API_KEY with your key.

 name: CodeCritic Review